 With grant funding, young people are supported to work with their community to research, plan organise, promote and deliver events which respond to community needs, and leave a legacy of skills and knowledge for future social action.

 Inquiry into the Power of Events

-The following summer sees the 75th anniversaries of the NHS and the arrival of the Empire Windrush.
+The following summer saw the 75th anniversaries of the NHS and the arrival of the Empire Windrush.
 The same period of time will see the UK and Ireland bidding to host the 2030 World Cup.
-It’s because we want to influence the planning and running of these events that Spirit of 2012 has decided to hold an Inquiry about the social and economic impact of events.
+It’s because we want to influence the planning and running of these events that Spirit of 2012 decided to hold an Inquiry about the social and economic impact of events.